What is Motorcycle ABS? – Doubts, Queries and FAQ

 3. ABS Eliminates the Need for Braking Skills

 Some riders believe that having ABS means they don’t need to develop proper braking techniques.
 This is a dangerous misconception.
-Experts emphasize that ABS should be seen as a tool to enhance safety, not as a substitute for riding skills and experience.
+Experts emphasise that ABS should be seen as a tool to enhance safety, not as a substitute for riding skills and experience.
 Riders are encouraged to develop their braking skills and judgment, as ABS is most effective with good riding practices.

 4. ABS Makes Riding Less Enjoyable

 Some enthusiasts believe that ABS diminishes the thrill of riding, particularly for those who enjoy more adventurous or sporty riding styles.
-This misconception fails to recognize that ABS primarily engages in emergencies and doesn’t significantly alter the everyday riding experience.
+This misconception fails to recognise that ABS primarily engages in emergencies and doesn’t significantly alter the everyday riding experience.

 5. ABS is Only Beneficial on Wet or Slippery Roads